• CLICK HERE to Visit Our Blog– for a Wealth of JoJo water tank & Rainharvesting info!

 Source: EcoWho (Edited)

 In South Africa, owning one or more water tank can guard against the increasingly common water shortages that are experienced in mismanaged municipalities.
-Harvesting rainwater also guarantees the source of the water and the home or business owner will then have access to uncontaminated water, not forgetting that the water is free too!JoJo Tanks and tank stands are guaranteed and offer the consumer high quality at low prices
+Harvesting rainwater also guarantees the source of the water and the home or business owner will then have access to uncontaminated water, not forgetting that the water is free too!jojo water tanksJoJo Tanks and tank stands are guaranteed and offer the consumer high quality at low prices

 JoJo Tanks (South Africa) offer a wide range of water tanks to suit every household, business or agricultural need.
 See JoJo Tanks’ SMALL VERTICAL TANKS, LARGE VERTICAL TANKS, HORIZONTAL TANKS and LOW PROFILE TANKS as well as STEEL TANK STANDS.